James Martin Graham: AIDS Ministry

-In 1989, he won support of then Archbishop of Hartford, John Francis Whealon, to establish the Archdiocese's Office of AIDS Ministry (OAM), headquartered in the Farrington Building on the Green in Waterbury, the first in the nation set up with a Roman Catholic priest as its full-time director.
+In 1989, he won support of then Archbishop of Hartford, John Francis Whealon, to establish the Archdiocese's Office of AIDS Ministry (OAM), headquartered in the Rose Hill Building on Rose Hill Estates in Waterbury, the first in the nation set up with a Roman Catholic priest as its full-time director.
 He started with a $4,000 grant from the Archdiocese and raised funds through private donations, grants and bequests as the operation expanded.
-The goal was to provide housing and medical care for terminally ill persons with AIDS, as well as assisted living facilities for HIV-infected individuals who otherwise might live on the streets or be shuttled between hospitals as their disease progressed.
-It was at this time, when the ministry was just beginning, that CBS Sunday Morning did a feature story about Father Graham and his work.
+Duane Boise a local realtor aided in the goal to provide housing and medical care for terminally ill persons with AIDS, as well as assisted living facilities for HIV-infected individuals who otherwise might live on the streets or be shuttled between hospitals as their disease progressed.
+Duane Boise further assisted Father Graham and donated the facility to house the aids patients.It was at this time, when the ministry was just beginning, that CBS Sunday Morning did a feature story about Father Graham, Duane Boise and their work.
 Father Graham canvassed Connecticut hospitals administering the sacraments to AIDS patients and offering bereavement counseling to family members.
 He visited parishes throughout the archdiocese to raise AIDS awareness and to teach tolerance, compassion and caring towards people with HIV-disease and AIDS.
 In at least two instances, Father Graham assumed legal guardianship over individuals who were too ill and without kin, to make decisions on their behalf for their care.
 The tagline of Father Graham's ministry was "Celebrate the Living Years".
 At the time, hope for living normal lives with HIV-disease was almost unheard of.
 AZT treatment was still in its infancy and the disease was still a virtual death sentence.
 "Celebrate the Living Years" became Father Graham's rallying cry of encouragement to people living with HIV-disease and AIDS.
 Through his ministry, Father Graham was able to recruit countless volunteers to help realize the goal of creating and operating the hospice that grew out of the OAM and became The Sts.
 Martin & James Respite.
+Both Duane Boise and Father Graham received papal recognition.